 According to some estimates, by 2025 95% of all customer interactions will be powered by chatbots.

 Utilizing AI and machine learning, chatbots can interact with customers seamlessly, saving everyone within an organization time – and ultimately saving insurance companies money.
 A bot can walk a customer through a policy application or claims process, reserving human intervention for more complex cases.

 Insurers are taking to the sky, or at least their drones are.
-Unmanned drones are an insurance technology tool that will be utilized more by carriers in 2019.
-They can be used across many stages of the insurance lifeycle – collecting data to calculate risk before issuing a policy, aiding in preventative maintenance, and assessing damage following a loss.
+Unmanned drones are an insurance technology tool that will be utilized more by carriers in 2021.
+They can be used across many stages of the insurance lifecycle – collecting data to calculate risk before issuing a policy, aiding in preventative maintenance, and assessing damage following a loss.